DiegoLibonati/Calculator-Page/README.md

 ## Description

-I made a web page that is a calculator.
-This calculator has many features such as: You can do percentage, ce function, c function, del function, fraction function, exponent function, root function, function +/-, allows the operation between integers and decimals and between themselves, sum, subtract, division, multiplication, result, double display.
+I made a web page that has a calculator to use.
+This calculator can add, subtract, multiply and divide.
+You can also get percentages, use negative numbers, decimal numbers and finally you can perform actions like `CE` and `AC`.

 ## Technologies used